Mayukhofficial-01/Weather-App/README (1).markdown

 # 🌤️ Weather Web Application

-**Summary**: Developed a responsive web application leveraging the OpenWeatherMap API to deliver real-time weather data and 5-day forecasts, including temperature, pressure, and wind speed.
-Designed an intuitive, user-friendly UI/UX using HTML, CSS, and JavaScript, demonstrating strong API integration and front-end development expertise.

-Welcome to the **Weather Web Application**, a sleek and responsive web app that delivers real-time weather updates and 5-day forecasts powered by the [OpenWeatherMap API](https://openweathermap.org/).
-Hosted on Firebase, this app showcases temperature, pressure, humidity, and wind speed in a visually engaging format, optimized for all devices.
+Welcome to the Weather Web Application, a sleek and responsive web app that delivers real-time weather updates and 5-day forecasts powered by the OpenWeatherMap API.
+With a modern and intuitive UI/UX, this app showcases temperature, pressure, humidity, and wind speed in a visually engaging format, optimized for all devices.

 ---